ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 For external IP addresses, if you do not see the external IP address in the **Work with TCP/IP Interfaces** screen, wait approximately 10 minutes, open another terminal and ping the external IP address.
 The external address must match what is shown in the {{site.data.keyword.powerSys_notm}} user interface within your instance's **Server details** page.
 Contact support or delete and reprovision your IBM i VM if the ping doesn't return anything.

-Lastly, on the **IBM i Main menu** screen type the `WRKLICINF` command in the console window (on line "Selection or command ===>"), press ENTER, then click **PF11** at the bottom of the console window to display the usage information.
+Lastly, on the **IBM i main menu** screen type the `WRKLICINF` command in the console window (on line "Selection or command ===>"), press ENTER, then click **PF11** at the bottom of the console window to display the usage information.
 The Usage Limit, Usage Count and Peak Usage values should be populated for each license.

 When you have verified your network and license key configuration, you can initial program load (IPL) the LPAR.

-If license keys for the operating system or any IBM i licensed program Products (LPP) is not applied, follow instructions in the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} document.
+If license keys for the operating system or any IBM i licensed program Products (LPP) are not applied, follow instructions in the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} document.

 If this is an upgraded system that contained license Keys before, allow a weekend (Saturday-Sunday) to process the updated keys before collecting the [PowerVS license key issues](https://www.ibm.com/support/pages/mustgather-powervs-license-key-issues){: external} information.